chriskuehl/docker-storage-benchmark/README.md

 several times (depending on the parallelization being tested).
-There are other potential tests (like running lots of containers), but I didn't find many differences between the storage drivers doing this, and I was more interested in parallel IO inside individual containers (I *did* find that it is easy to break both aufs and overlay with many containers, sometimes requiring manual recovery of `/var/lib/docker`.
-I have yet to be able to break overlay2 at all.)
+There are other potential tests (like running lots of containers), but I didn't find many differences between the storage drivers doing this, and I was more interested in parallel IO inside individual containers.

-## Results (as of 2016-06-27)
+## Results (as of 2017-10-28)

-I ran some early tests against `aufs`, `overlay`, and `overlay2`.
-I also ran the tests against ext4 without Docker.
+I ran some early tests against `aufs`, `overlay`, `overlay2`, and `devicemapper`.
+I also ran the tests against tmpfs without Docker.
 The raw data is in `results`.
+The full details (Docker version, machine specs, etc. are at the bottom of this README).

 For all of these graphs, smaller bars are better.
 Some of these are pretty open to interpretation, so mostly just providing the raw graphs.
 In rough order of